-Figure 11-22 Engine Oil Fill (5.7L)
+Figure 11-22 Engine Oil Fill

-- Start the engine and operate for 5 minutes to circulate the oil throughout the engine.
+- 4. Fill the engine with the recommended oil and quantity, through the oil fill location on the valve cover (Figure 11-22).
+See OIL REQUIREMENTS and ENGINE FLUID CAPACITIES. - 5.
+Start the engine and operate for 2 minutes to circulate the oil throughout the engine.
 Check entire system for leaks, especially around the oil filter. - 6.
 Stop the engine and wait 5 minutes to allow the oil to completely drain down.
 Check the oil level.
 Add or remove oil, as needed, to bring the engine oil to the proper level.
-See CHECKING FLUID LEVELS page 29 for Important Notes and Cautions to observe when checking the engine crankcase oil level.
+See CHECKING FLUID LEVELS for Important Notes and Cautions to observe when checking the engine crankcase oil level.